Lent 2023

 Lent is a time to draw close to God through prayer, repentance, fasting, reading scripture, and giving alms.
 These spiritual disciplines are important throughout the whole of our lives and especially during Lent as we prepare to remember our Lord’s journey to the cross and celebrate His joyful resurrection at Easter.
 Below are resources for all ages to help you observe a holy Lent.

-Services at 7am and 12pm will be short and include the imposition of ashes.
-The 7pm service will include scripture readings, music, a brief homily, the imposition of ashes, and Holy Communion.
+Services are at 12pm (short with the imposition of ashes) and 7pm service (includes scripture readings, music, a brief homily, the imposition of ashes, and Holy Communion).

 Families and Youth Devotional/Resources for Lent